ONE National Gay & Lesbian Archives: Posters, textiles, and objects

-ONE Archives Gallery & Museum, West Hollywood
+Exhibitions

-Since 2008, ONE Archives has operated an exhibition space in West Hollywood, California dedicated to presenting temporary exhibitions on LGBT art and history.
-The gallery is located in a city owned building that also houses the June L. Mazer Lesbian Archives.
+In 2008, the One Institute founded an off-site exhibition space in West Hollywood, California called the ONE Archives Gallery & Museum (later renamed simply the ONE Gallery) dedicated to presenting temporary exhibitions on LGBTQ art and history.
+The gallery is located in a city-owned building that also houses the June L. Mazer Lesbian Archives.
+Founded prior to the donation of the collection to the USC Libraries, many gallery exhibitions highlighted the collection.
+ONE Archives at the USC Libraries has and continues to occasionally collaborate with One Institute to present exhibitions in this space and other venues.

 In 2011, ONE Archives participated in the region-wide Pacific Standard Time: Art in L.A., 1945-1980 initiative with the exhibition Cruising the Archive: Queer Art & Culture in Los Angeles, 1945-1980 which was presented at the ONE Gallery in West Hollywood, as well as at ONE Archives' main location on West Adams Boulevard and in the Treasure Room at the Doheny Library at the University of Southern California Libraries.
 The exhibition included works by Steven F. Arnold, Don Bachardy, Claire Falkenstein, Anthony Friedkin, Rudi Gernreich, Sister Corita Kent, and Kate Millett, among many other less known or anonymous artists.
 The only exhibition dedicated to queer content within the PST initiative, this exhibition marked the most comprehensive exhibition of materials from the collections at ONE Archives to date and was accompanied by a scholarly catalogue.
 The publication included contributions by Ann Cvetkovich, Vaginal Davis, Jennifer Doyle, Jack Halberstam, Catherine Lord, Richard Meyer, Ulrike Müller, and Dean Spade.

+In 2017, ONE Archives collaborated with the Museum of Contemporary Art, Los Angeles to co-present Axis Mundo: Queer Networks in Chicano L.A. as MOCA's Pacific Design Center location and the ONE Gallery.
+Curated by C. Ondine Chavoya and David Evans Frantz, the exhibition highlighted a generation of queer and Chicano artists, including Laura Aguilar, Mundo Meza, Roberto Gil de Montes, Joey Terrill, and Gerardo Velazquez, among others.

 The ONE Gallery has presented solo exhibitions of artwork by Steven F. Arnold and Joey Terrill, exhibitions of historical materials from the collections at ONE, and highlights from the collections of the Tom of Finland Foundation and the Center for the Study of Political Graphics.